-- Where the request for an outside speaker is granted and the speaker accepts the invitation, the sponsoring organization shall inform the President, or his/her authorized designee, in writing immediately of such acceptance.
+Where the request for an outside speaker is granted and the speaker accepts the invitation, the sponsoring organization shall inform the President, or his/her authorized designee, in writing immediately of such acceptance.
 The President, or his/her authorized designee, may at his/her discretion, require that the meeting be chaired by a member of the administration or faculty, and he/she may further require a statement be made at the meeting that the views presented are not necessarily those of the Institute or of the sponsoring group.
-By this acceptance of the invitation to speak, the speaker shall assume full responsibility for any violation of law committed by him while he is on campus. - In any of its invitations, advertisements or other correspondence, the group shall not imply that the Institute or the Board of Regents of the University System of Georgia approve or are in agreement with any of the advocations, policies or proposals exposed therein.
-The approval of the use of instructional facilities by the Institute shall not necessarily imply that the Institute or the Board of Regents of the University System of Georgia approve or are in agreement with any of the source or are in agreement with any of the University System of Georgia approve or are in agreement with any of the advocations, policies or proposals espoused therein. - Where he/she considers it to be in the best interest of the Institute, the President or his/her authorized designee may require that any meeting be closed to all persons other than the faculty, staff or students of the Georgia Institute of Technology.
+By this acceptance of the invitation to speak, the speaker shall assume full responsibility for any violation of law committed by him while he is on campus.

+- In any of its invitations, advertisements or other correspondence, the group shall not imply that the Institute or the Board of Regents of the University System of Georgia approve or are in agreement with any of the advocations, policies or proposals exposed therein.
+The approval of the use of instructional facilities by the Institute shall not necessarily imply that the Institute or the Board of Regents of the University System of Georgia approve or are in agreement with any of the advocations, policies or proposals espoused therein. - Where he/she considers it to be in the best interest of the Institute, the President or his/her authorized designee may require that any meeting be closed to all persons other than the faculty, staff or students of the Georgia Institute of Technology.